Incompatibility rule

 Incompatibility rule (also incompatibility of membership) is a regulation issued by a group of people (a government, political party, or other association) that prohibits simultaneous membership in this group and other groups (explicitly listed).
-Such conflict usually represents an obstacle to admission to the group or a cause for expulsion.
+Such conflicts usually represent an obstacle to admission to the group or a cause for expulsion.
 For example, the members of parliament in many countries are prohibited from engaging in certain occupations (civil servants, members of the Judiciary, executives of public corporations).

 Parliamentary incompatibility

 Most countries impose some restrictions regarding outside occupations of the members of parliament (in 1976, the exceptions included many countries of the Soviet bloc, Liechtenstein, and Sweden).
 Some restrictions come in the form of ineligibility, disqualifying a candidate (for example, as defined by the Incompatibility Clause of the US Constitution or House of Commons Disqualification Act 1975 in the UK).
 In other cases, the candidate with a potential incompatibility is allowed to run in the election, yet in case of an electoral success has to make a choice between their occupation and membership.

 The lists of occupations prohibited to parliamentarians vary by country, but frequently include: